hydrusnetwork/hydrus/docs/help_my_db_is_the_wrong_granularity.md

 If you get the 'repair missing locations' dialog on startup, the solution is:

 - Boot up a different client.
 Either set up a fresh client in a different location or use the -d launch parameter to boot up a fresh database on something like Desktop/temp_hydrus.
-- Go into 'move media files' and then the granularisation sub-panel.
+- Go into `database->locations` and then the granularisation sub-panel.
 - Use the 'granularise offline folder 2 to 3' button to convert your original database's file storage from 2 to 3.
 If you use multiple locations or store your thumbnails elsewhere, repeat it for all.
 - You are now good.